ssenr/Cnipe-Bot/README.md

 # To Do

+-   [ ] (Possibly) switch from Macro to type declaration if more things are required in config.h header
 # Goals

 This Bot was created to provide an interesting C++ learning exercise, as well as provide significant improvements to my old code.
 Improvements and new features include: